How To Select Your Venue

 Traditional vs. Novel?

 Whether you are in a city or suburb, hotel or non-hotel, you still have to choose between a traditional event space and a novel event space.
-Traditional spaces are simpler to plan and more popular.
-Novel venues are unique and may have some event planning caveats you may need help addressing.
+Traditional spaces are easier to plan in because they offer familiar spaces, services, and support.
+Novel venues have unique traits that make them special but potentially more difficult to work within.

 Venue Class